fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/overlapped-chart-net.md

 ---
-title: Stacked charts | FusionCharts
+title: Overlapped charts | FusionCharts
-description: This article outlines the steps to create stacked charts
+description: This article outlines the steps to create overlapped charts
-heading: Stacked charts
+heading: Overlapped Charts
 ---

-Now, let's learn how to create a Stacked Chart.
-We will create a chart showcasing revenue split for each quarter of the current year by product category - food products and non-food products.
+Now, let's learn how to create an Overlapped Chart.
+We will create a chart showcasing number of produts sold in a superstore for the year 2016-2017.
 The data will look as shown below:

-**TABLE**
+<<Table>>

 The chart will look as shown below:

-{% embed_all standard-charts-stacked-charts-example-1.js %}
+<<Live Chart>>

 ## Render the Chart

-Create the `StackedChart.aspx.cs` file and do the following:
+Create the `OverlappedChart.aspx.cs` file and do the following:

 * Include the `FusionCharts.DataEngine` and `FusionCharts.Visualization` **.dll** files.

 * Create `DataTable`.